pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/ADC/ADC_TripleModeInterleaved/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to convert a regular channel in Triple interleaved mode.
+How to use the ADC peripheral to convert a regular channel in Triple interleaved mode.

 The ADC1, ADC2 and ADC3 are configured to convert ADC_CHANNEL_10, with conversion
 triggered by software.